On The Zariski Topology Of Automorphism Groups Of Affine Spaces And Algebras: Introduction and main results

 b) The same is true for $E_n$, $n\ge 4$. \end{theorem}

-The case of $\TAut(K\langle x,y,z\rangle)$ is much more difficult.
-We can treat it only on the $Ind$-scheme level, but even then it is the most technical part of this paper (see section \ref{SbSc3VrbFreeAss}).
+The case of $\TAut(K\langle x,y,z\rangle)$ is substantially more difficult.
+We can treat it only on $\Ind$-scheme level, but even then it is the most technical part of the paper (see section \ref{SbSc3VrbFreeAss}).
+For the two-variable case a similar proposition is probably false.